 With an IDX website, it’s easy to link to listings and market data available elsewhere on your site through your IDX service.
 With iHomefinder IDX accounts, you even embed dynamic IDX listing content in your blog posts and web pages.
 Most agents and brokers have listings, saved search results or market data they’d like to promote.
 Using this feature, you can create blog posts with an introduction that educates readers, embed the IDX content in the posts, then share the posts on your social media channels.

 Getting Content Help

-Most agents and brokers don’t have the time to invest in producing content and need help with this effort from “ghostwriting” services.
-Here at iHomefinder, we offer a content service, Express Content, that works hand-in-hand with our IDX plugin for WordPress and our hosted IDX websites.
-Additionally, our Marketing Automation can promote your collection of content to all your leads through automated emails.
+Most agents and brokers don’t have the time to invest in producing content and need help with this effort. iHomefinder offers a content writing service, Express Content, as an optional account add-on for website plans.
+Additionally, you can use Marketing Automation to promote your content by adding content links to emails within your chosen campaigns.

 Contact us to get a tour!